-A glowing article about Restored Church of God was published in the Akron Beacon Journal on March 10, 2012 entitled “Wadsworth church continues Bible prophecy ministry.”
-It reported on how David Pack of RCG is preparing to build a world headquarters and launch cable TV services to “deliver biblical prophecies.”
+A glowing article about Restored Church of God appeared in the Akron Beacon Journal.
+It told how David C. Pack is preparing to build a world headquarters and launch a cable TV services to “deliver biblical prophecies.”1

 People Seeking Answers